Looker Studio dashboard setup service

 What should be ready before dashboard setup?

-The business questions, intended audience, data sources, date ranges, metric definitions, and examples of current reporting confusion should be ready before build starts.
+The business questions, intended audience, data sources, date ranges, metric definitions, examples of current reporting confusion, and the decisions the dashboard should support should be ready before build starts.

 Can this support monthly reporting?